 CORE elements are those which are essential for the clinical management, staging or prognosis of the cancer.
-These elements will either have evidentiary support at Level III-2 or above (based on prognostic factors in the NHMRC levels of evidence).
-In rare circumstances, where level III-2 evidence is not available an element may be made a CORE element where there is unanimous agreement in the expert committee.
-An appropriate staging system e.g., Pathological TNM staging would normally be included as a CORE element.
+These elements will either have evidentiary support at Level III-2 or above (based on prognostic factors in the National Health and Medical Research Council (NHMRC) levels of evidence).
+In rare circumstances, where level III-2 evidence is not available an element may be made a Core element where there is unanimous agreement by the Dataset Authoring Committee (DAC).
+An appropriate staging system, e.g., Pathological TNM staging, would normally be included as a CORE element.